xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 ![basic_influxdb.png]({{site.baseurl}}/images/basic_influxdb.png)

 ### Conclusion

-Give Pipeline a try and let us know what you think!
+Pipeline gives you a easy, flexible way to get data into commonly used open-source tools like influxdb.
+Give it a try and let us know what you think!